Carne Asada

 directions

-In a bowl, whisk together the oil, lime juice, orange juice, minced garlic, chopped cilantro, soy sauce, salt, pepper, cumin, chili powder, and oregano.
-Add jalapeño or red pepper if using.
+In a large bowl or resealable bag, combine olive oil, lime juice, orange juice, minced garlic, chopped cilantro, soy sauce, salt, pepper, chili powder, cumin, and oregano.

-Grill the steak for 5–7 minutes per side, depending on thickness and desired doneness.
+Grill the beef for 4–7 minutes per side, depending on thickness and desired doneness.

 Servings and timing

-This recipe serves 4–6 people.Preparation time: 15 minutesMarinating time: 2–8 hoursGrilling time: 10–15 minutesResting and slicing time: 10 minutesTotal time: approximately 3 hours (with marination)
+This recipe serves 4–6 people.Preparation time: 10 minutesMarinating time: 2–12 hoursGrilling time: 8–14 minutesResting and slicing: 10 minutesTotal time: 2.5 to 13 hours (mostly inactive)

 Variations